Hansdht/big-data/README.md

 For using, please type:  hadoop path/to/input/file path/to/output/file iteration(times) time(In ISO8601 format)

-Initialization
+# Initialization
+This step was implemented to process the get the record titles, timestamps and all the outlinks There are three files in this step:
+1.titleJob: contains the map-reduce to process data 2.MyInputFormat
+3. MyRecordReader
+4.
-In first step, we set the doucument as input and put out all the title and all its oultlinks.
-The class contains ...
+In first step, we set the doucument as input
+...